- This event has passed.

 Modern Languages Building (MLB), Room 2001A

-This portion introduces SPSS for Windows, the menu and the help systems, the three main types of files used, and printing from within SPSS.
+This portion introduces SPSS, the menu and the help systems, and the three main types of files used.
 It then addresses defining variables, attaching labels, defining missing values, and various ways to enter data into SPSS.
 Finally, it covers a brief introduction to obtaining frequency distributions, descriptive statistics, and cross tabulations of variables.

 Data Management with Multiple Files

 This portion begins with a discussion of subsetting data files by drawing samples, selecting groups and excluding groups from analysis.
 Then, the two main methods of merging SPSS data files are covered: adding additional variables and adding additional cases.

 Basic Statistical Analysis

 The portion includes a brief demonstration of a statistical analysis in SPSS.
 While not delving deep into statistical theory, we will cover the basics of an analysis, as well as discuss the graphing facilities in SPSS.